 Are there shared facilities or special terms?

 When renting a property you might have access to shared facilities and these will be defined in your tenancy agreement.
 Do you have access to a garden or shared parking space?
 If this is the case, who is responsible for looking after the shared facilities?
-Are pets permitted and if so are there house rules?
+Are pets permitted and if so, are there house rules or a pet policy?

 Can you see a copy of the tenancy agreement?

-Legislate is an early stage legal technology startup which allows large landlords, letting agents and small businesses to easily create, sign and manage contracts that are prudent and fair.
+Legislate is a legal technology startup which allows landlords, letting agents and small businesses to easily create, sign and manage contracts that are prudent and fair.
 Legislate’s platform is built on its patented knowledge graph which streamlines the contracting process and aggregates contract statistics to quickly unlock valuable insights.
 Legislate’s team marries technical and legal expertise to create a painless, smart contracting experience for its users.
 Legislate is backed by Parkwalk Advisors, Perivoli Innovations and angel investors.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.